sito8943/projects/README.md

 Please be a modern person, use Herd

+You can registe to be a normal User

+or use: User: admin, Password: admin for be the supowered user

 ## Main Functionality
 - Authentication: user registration, login, email verification.
 - Project browsing: list projects and view project details.